benson338/Git-Cheat-Sheet/README.md

 > fetch the specified remote’s copy of current branch and immediately merge it into the local copy

+`git pull [alias] [branch-name]`
+`git pull origin master`

+> fetch the specified remote’s copy of specified branch and immediately merge it into the local copy

 #### Additional

 `git stash`